fullstackseb/fullstackseb/README.md

 - 🔭 I’m currently working on creating some of my own API's with Frontend (typing speed, travel planner, password checker)

-- 🌱 I’m currently learning more about MERN full stack development with [Brad Traversy](https://www.traversymedia.com/) and [Jonas Schmedtman](http://jonas.io/) and I use Linux (Ubuntu) on a daily basis
+- 🌱 I’m currently learning about MERN full stack development with [Brad Traversy](https://www.traversymedia.com/) and [Jonas Schmedtman](http://jonas.io/) and the AWS Cloud

-- 🤔 I’m always looking to learn new skills and want to contribute more to Open Source
+- 🤔 I’m always looking to learn new skills and want to contribute to Open Source more

 - 💬 Ask me about interesting projects & every sport you can imagine (I even watch curling sometimes)